Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:lasso}}

 Similar to the proof in~\cite{CandesPlan} for linear regression in the non-block setting, the proof of this theorem relies on three conditions involving the design matrix $\Phi$, the vector of regression coefficients $\beta$, and the modeling error $z$.
-We once again use $\cl{S}$ to denote the block support of the $k$-block sparse $\beta$ and use $\Phi_\cl{S}$ to denote the matrix containing columns of the blocks indexed by $\cl{S}$, i.e., an $n \times km$ submatrix of $\Phi$.
-Additionally, note that throughout the paper $\Phi_\cl{S}^*$ denotes the adjoint of $\Phi_\cl{S}$ rather than a column submatrix of $\Phi^*$.
+We once again use $\cl{S}$ to denote the block support of the $k$-block sparse $\beta$, $\Phi_\cl{S}$ to denote the matrix containing columns of the blocks indexed by $\cl{S}$, i.e., an $n \times km$ submatrix of $\Phi$, and $\Phi_\cl{S}^*$ to denote the adjoint of $\Phi_\cl{S}$.
 Finally, we assume in this appendix that $\sigma = 1$ without loss of generality.
-We then have from the analysis for the lasso in \cite{CandesPlan} that the following three conditions are sufficient for the theorem statement to hold: \begin{itemize} \item {\em Invertibility condition}: The submatrix $\Phi_\cl{S}^*\Phi_\cl{S}$ is invertible and obeys $\|(\Phi_\cl{S}^*\Phi_\cl{S})^{-1}\|_2 \le 2$. \item {\em Orthogonality condition}: The vector $z$ obeys $\|\Phi^*z\|_\infty \le \sqrt{2}\lambda$. \item {\em Complementary size condition}: The following inequality holds:
+We then have from the analysis for the lasso in \cite{CandesPlan} that the following three conditions are sufficient for the theorem statement to hold: \begin{itemize} \item {\em Invertibility condition}: The submatrix $\Phi_\cl{S}^*\Phi_\cl{S}$ is invertible and obeys $\|(\Phi_\cl{S}^*\Phi_\cl{S})^{-1}\|_2 \le 2$.